 Continue on the dirt road and enjoy the scenery.
 Stop once in a while and get out of your car.
 Look behind you for a different look and enjoy the vast ocean views.
-You will surely see fishing boats!
+You might see fishing boats!

 The Broad Cove Marsh Road will eventually take you to MacLeod’s Beach Campsite.
 This little corner of Cape Breton is absolutely beautiful and you will most probably want to try this campsite.
 There are open sites and wooded sites and easy access to a perfect beach.

 This particular area is known as Dunvegan to many of the locals.
-A wonderful location which is neatly hidden away on the Ceilidh Trail coastline.
+A wonderful location which is neatly hidden away on the Atlantic Ocean coastline.